 Currently serving adults in the greater Seattle area

 Please contact me if you're interested in starting individual psychotherapy, and I'll work to find you an initial appointment.
-The first few visits provide an opportunity for you to begin speaking about your life, and for us to make a plan together to address your therapeutic needs and desires.
+The first few visits provide an opportunity for you to begin speaking about your life, to get an initial feel for the type of help that I offer, and for us to begin discussing a plan together to address your therapeutic needs and desires.

 Consultation & Training: